Menger Hotel

 The most famous ghost may be Theodore Roosevelt himself.
 In 1898, the future president used the Menger as his personal headquarters while recruiting men for his famous Rough Riders volunteer regiment.
 Roosevelt would sit in the hotel bar, cheerfully offering free drinks to hard-living cowboys fresh from the Chisholm Trail, working his recruiting strategy until many "sobered up the next morning to find themselves on their way to Fort Sam Houston."
 Today, guests and staff report sightings of Roosevelt's spirit in the bar area, still dressed in his military uniform, some claiming to hear his booming voice or see him enjoying a whiskey.

 With the Menger so close to the Alamo, many speculate the spirits of fallen soldiers also wander the hotel.
-Guests have reported hearing battle cries and glimpsing soldiers marching through the halls, with paranormal activity intensifying near historical anniversaries.
-Cold spots appear without warning, objects move on their own, and strange noises echo through the night in what may be San Antonio's most haunted hotel.
+Guests have reported hearing battle cries and glimpsing soldiers marching through the halls, with activity picking up near historical anniversaries.
+The temperature drops without warning in certain hallways, objects move on their own, and strange noises echo through the night in what may be San Antonio's most haunted hotel.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.